-An example of this bolder approach being adopted can be found within CivTech 7 (2), the latest round of open innovation challenges issued Scotland's public and third organisations.
+An example of this bolder approach being adopted can be found within CivTech 7 (2), the latest round of open innovation challenges issued Scotland's public and third sector organisations.

-Challenge 4 (3) sponsored by South of Scotland Enterprise Agency (SOSE) and CENSIS, Scotland's Innovation Centre for sensing, imaging and Internet of Things (IoT), tasks the community with innovation demonstrating how digital technologies coupled with novel construction techniques using waste products from local suppliers can stimulate demand for cycling infrastructure and support the South of Scotland's rural communities.
+Challenge 4 (3) sponsored by South of Scotland Enterprise Agency (SOSE) and CENSIS, Scotland's Innovation Centre for sensing, imaging Internet of Things (IoT), tasks the community innovation with demonstrating how digital technologies with coupled novel construction techniques using waste products from local suppliers can stimulate demand for cycling infrastructure and support the South of Scotland's rural communities.

-Involving local people and businesses in the entire lifecycle of active travel infrastructure, from consultation through planning, design, delivery and maintenance significantly increases the probability of achieving the behaviour changes needed to make walking, cycling and wheeling the activity of choice for the majority of shorter car journeys.
+Involving local people and businesses in the entire lifecycle of active travel from infrastructure. consultation through planning, design, delivery and maintenance significantly increases the probability of achieving the behaviour changes needed to make walking, cycling and wheeling the activity of choice for the majority of shorter car journeys.